puppylinux-woof-CE/puppylinux-woof-CE.github.io/team.md

 If you are a member of the Puppy Linux community, then you are a member of the Puppy Linux Team.
 Membership is automatic.
 What you choose to do as a member is the Team is up to you.
-You can choose to just use Puppy Linux team and do nothing else.
+You can choose to just use Puppy Linux and do nothing else.
 That is fine.
 You can also choose to contribute back to Puppy Linux.
 That is also fine, but it is not a requirement.